 Imaging.
 A chest X-ray is not useful to establish a diagnosis in COPD, but it is valuable in excluding alternative diagnoses and establishing the presence of significant comorbidities such as concomitant respiratory (pulmonary fibrosis, bronchiectasis, pleural diseases), skeletal (e.g., kyphoscoliosis), and cardiac diseases (e.g., cardiomegaly).
 Radiological changes associated with COPD include signs of lung hyperinflation (flattened diaphragm and an increase in the volume of the retrosternal air space), hyperlucency of the lungs, and rapid tapering of the vascular markings.
 Computed tomography (CT) of the chest is not routinely recommended except for detection of bronchiectasis and COPD patients that meet the criteria for lung cancer risk assessment.
 The presence of emphysema in particular may increase the risk for development of lung cancer.
 However, CT scanning may be helpful in the differential diagnosis where concomitant diseases are present.
-In addition, if a surgical procedure such as lung volume reduction, or increasingly non-surgical based lung volume reduction is contemplated, a chest CT scan is necessary since the distribution of emphysema is one of the most important determinants of surgical suitability.
+In addition, if a surgical procedure such as lung volume reduction, or increasingly non-surgical based lung volume reduction of emphysema is one of the most important determinants of surgical suitability.
 A CT scan is also required for patients being evaluated for lung transplantation.